Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Examples

-\subsection{Model}
+\subsubsection{Model}

-The estimation of the range and velocity in a pulsed quantum radar is achieved by first sending a pulsed light to the target then detecting the light reflected back from the target.
+The estimation of range and velocity in the pulsed quantum radar is achieved by first sending a pulsed light to the target, then detecting the light reflected back from the target.
 The range can be estimated from the time of flight and the velocity can be estimated from the Doppler shift of the frequency of the reflected light.
-A single photon state in the frequency domain can be described
+Following~\cite{zhuang2017,huang2021}, we use Gaussian pulses and adopt an ideal single-target model in the paraxial regime, where the target acts as a perfect mirror with negligible background noise, as illustrated in Fig.\ref{fig:radar}(a) for the single-photon sensing scheme.”